Almost 80,000 cases of melanoma -- the least common but most dangerous form of skin cancer -- will be diagnosed in the United States this year.

 While you can go on living a full life, you should be extra careful about protecting your skin.

 Care for your scar: Your doctor will cut your melanoma out with a scalpel, along with a border of normal-looking skin around it.
 That’s to make sure all the cancerous cells are gone.
 If the incision is fairly small, the scar may be minor and could treated with an over-the-counter scar cream or camouflaged with cosmetics.
 If more is removed, your doctor may need to use a skin graft.
-He would take skin from another part of your body that is easily covered with clothing.
+They would take skin from another part of your body that is easily covered with clothing.

 Carefully follow your doctor’s instructions for taking care of the wound so it heals properly and doesn’t become infected.